-- 1) Print and complete the 'Blue card application' form (please download the form from the Master of Counselling Placement 2017 Blackboard site as it is pre-filled with UQ details). - 2) Attend a Blue Card session on the St Lucia campus, where a nominated UQ representative will complete Parts E and F of your form and sight Proof of Identification.
-You also need to bring a photocopy of your identification documents.
+- 1) Print and complete the 'Blue card application' form (please download the form from the Master of Counselling Placement 2018 Blackboard site as it is pre-filled with UQ details). - Attend a Blue Card session on the St Lucia campus, where a nominated UQ representative will complete Parts E and F of your form and sight Proof of Identification.
+Please bring two types of identification, as per the form.
 Check your UQ student email account for details of the sessions.
 You need only attend one session. - 3) The UQ nominee will submit your application to Blue Card Services. - 4) You will receive a Positive Notice letter and the Blue Card in the mail.
 We will receive a copy of your Positive Notice, so that we can note the expiry date of your card. - 5) If you receive a Negative Notice from Blue Card Services, the Manager, Placements will contact you. - 6) Your Blue Card is valid for 3 years and must be current for the duration of your placement. - 7) If your Blue Card is about to expire, submit a fresh 'Blue Card application' via the School.

-NOTE: If you live more than 50kms from UQ and cannot attend a Blue Card Session, you may submit a Blue card application with an 'Identification verification by a prescribed person' form to the Master of Counselling Placement 2017 Blackboard site.
+NOTE: If you live more than 50kms from UQ and cannot attend a Blue Card Session, you may submit a Blue card application with an 'Identification verification by a prescribed person' form to the Master of Counselling Placement 2018 Blackboard site.